nathanieldchu/ubuild_CCF/index.md

   media_alignment: Left
   headline: a whole <strong>new cheese</strong>
   content: A new kind of cheese is coming.
 No imitations, no compromises, no more
     missing the good stuff.
 It's made from plants.
-It's creamy and melty.
-Above all,
+It's creamy and melty. <strong>Above all, it tastes damn good</strong>.
-    <em>it tastes damn good</em>.
   media:
     image: "/uploads/2019/06/07/IMG_1428.jpg"
     alt_text: cheese forward